snehareddy7725-hub/capstone_project/support_assistant/README.md

 - Each document is a separate text file with Zepto policies

 ### 2. Embedding
-- Location: `create_embeddings()` function
+- Location: `setup_chromadb()` function
-- Uses `all-MiniLM-L6-v2` model from sentence-transformers
+- Uses `all-MiniLM-L6-v2` model from sentence-transformers, wired in via ChromaDB's `SentenceTransformerEmbeddingFunction`
-- Embeds each document chunk and stores in ChromaDB
+- Embedding happens automatically when documents are added to the collection (`collection.add(...)`) — there is no separate embedding step to call

 ### 3. Retrieval
 - Location: `retrieve_and_answer()` node in LangGraph